If you haven’t been able to tell, I kind of have a thing for spring rolls. For instance:

 To the bottom third of the wrapper add a generous spoonful of quinoa, and layer carrots, bell peppers, cucumber, and fresh herbs on top (see photo).
 Gently fold over once, tuck in edges, and continue rolling until seam is sealed.

 Place seam-side down on a serving platter and cover with damp warm towel to keep fresh.
-Repeat until all fillings are used up – about 8-10 spring rolls total.
+Repeat until all fillings are used up – about 8-10 spring rolls total (amount as original recipe is written // adjust if altering batch size).

 Serve with cashew butter sauce and sriracha or hot sauce of choice.
 I like to mix mine and go dip happy.